Australia, due to its large land area and small population is endowed with minimal Light Pollution and consequently very dark skies.

 The River Murray Dark Sky Reserve is surrounded by some of Australia’s most famous wine growing regions, and visitors can step backwards in time with a paddle steamer cruise on the River Murray.

-We are currently in the process of applying to the International DarkSky Association for formal accreditation as a DarkSky Reserve.
-We hope to receive approval soon.
+We have applied to the International DarkSky Association for formal accreditation as a DarkSky Reserve.
+We hope to receive approval by early March 2018.

 The website is sponsored by the Mid Murray Landcare (SA) Inc. Please check their website for information about the local environment.
 They run volunteer workshops, a community nursery, as well as a bat watch program.